 - Trash & debris

 What evidence is needed when lodging a complaint?

-Substantiating eye-witness complaints with photos is helpful, but not required.
+Substantiating eye-witness complaints with photos or video is helpful, but not required.

 Click here to report a nuisance business complaint